OrangeJessie/Learn-Git/readme.txt

 git push -u  origin master			# upload master to github, the first time use -u git push origin master			# upload new version

+git clone git@github.com:OrangeJessie/repository_name.git		# clone from github, make a repository offline

+git checkout -b dev				# make and switch to a new branck "dev" git branch dev				# make a new branch git checkout dev				# switch to this branch

+git branch				# show all branch